Scags/IDA-Scripts/README.md

 Imports netprops and owner classes as structs and struct members into IDA's DB.
 Only works with the XML file provided by sm_dump_netprops_xml.
 Datatables only work most of the time.
 You should also use the proper netprop dump for your OS, or else you will be very confused.

-You also have the option of importing vtables from the found classes into IDA.
-This is a bit more sane than the **vtable_structs.py** script, but only works on classes with netprops.

 ### sigfind.py ###